 1. Timeline of Child Support

 Oftentimes, clients have reached out to me to ask how long their child support obligation is going to last.
 It’s a very important question, especially when you’re trying to plan your financial future.
-You need to know how often and how long this obligation is going to be there for you.
-In Georgia, child support is set up by statute, so there’s not a lot a court can do to tweak shortening the time or lengthening the time; it’s set by Georgia law.
-In Georgia, child support lasts until a child turns 18, marries, graduates high school – whatever comes first.
+You need to know how often and how long this obligation is going to be there for you unless you agree to a longer period.
+In Georgia, child support is set up by statute, so there’s not a lot a court can do to shorten the time or lengthen the time; it’s set by Georgia law.
+In Georgia, child support lasts until a child turns 18, marries, or graduates high school.
 If they’re emancipated and they’re legally an adult at that time, you’re no longer obligated to support that child.

 2. Modifying Child Support Payments